System Identification Under Bounded Noise: Optimal Rates Beyond Least Squares: Simulation

 Therefore, we introduce two natural SME-inspired point estimators that are derived from OLS.
 We will compare the sample complexity of the standard OLS estimator \eqref{eq:ols} against the two OLS-SME hybrid methods, highlighting their optimal convergence behavior.

-\textbf{System Setup. }We consider \eqref{lti} with $\A \in \mathbb{R}^{4 \times 4}$ where entries of $\A$ are sampled i.i.d. from uniform distribution bounded by $[-5,\,5]$.
+\textbf{System setup. }We consider \eqref{lti} with $\A \in \mathbb{R}^{4 \times 4}$ where entries of $\A$ are sampled i.i.d. from uniform distribution bounded by $[-5,\,5]$.
 Then $\A$ is normalized to have $\rho({\A}) = 0.7$ to comply with \Cref{assump:stability}.
 We use the uniform distribution for the noise with $\bar w = 2$ as the noise bound and sample $\textbf{w}_t$ i.i.d. element-wise.

-\textbf{Constants in \Cref{thm_minimax_lower_hard_sys_prob}. } To compute the lower bound, we fix the probability in \eqref{eq:minimax_prob} as $\delta = 0.99$.
+\textbf{Constants in \Cref{thm_minimax_lower_hard_sys_prob}. } To compute the lower bound, we fix the probability in \eqref{eq:minimax_prob} as {$\delta = 0.01$}.
 For uniform distribution in $[-2,\,2]$, we have $C_{\bar w} = \frac14$ for \Cref{no_disapppear_boundary_prob}.

 \textbf{System identification methods.} We consider two natural SME-based point estimators.
-The first estimator is named {OLS-SME}, where after performing OLS, we check whether the generated estimation is inside the SME uncertainty set.
-If it it outside, we project the OLS estimation on the SME set and call the projected point $\blend{\A}{t}$.
+The first estimator is named {OLS-SME}, where, after performing OLS, we check whether the generated estimation is inside the SME uncertainty set.
+If it is outside, we project the OLS estimation on the SME set and call the projected point $\blend{\A}{t}$.
 Formally,

-The second estimator is the constrained least squares, which we denote as {CLS}:
+The second estimator is the constrained least squares estimator, which we denote as {CLS}:

-\textbf{Comparison. } We plot the error\footnote{The code to reproduce the experiment can be found \href{https://github.com/jy-cds/Bounded-Noise-SysID-Minimax-Lowerbound.git}{here}.}, which is defined to be the $\ell_2$ distance between the true system parameter and the estimated parameter, for {OLS}, {OLS-SME}, and {CLS} in \Cref{fig:result}.
+\textbf{Comparison. } We plot the error\footnote{The code to reproduce the experiment can be found in \url{https://github.com/jy-cds/Bounded-Noise-SysID-Minimax-Lowerbound.git}.}, which is defined to be the $\ell_2$ distance between the true system parameter and the estimated parameter, for {OLS}, {OLS-SME}, and {CLS} in \Cref{fig:result}.
 Further, we also plot the diameter of $\mathcal{P}_T$ (``SME diameter'').
 This represents the worst-case estimation error of any system identification method that constrains the estimated parameter to be inside the SME uncertainty set.
-As predicted by Theorems \ref{thm_minimax_lower_hard_sys_prob} and \ref{thm_lower_bound_least_square}, OLS exhibits sub-optimal convergence rate while the SME-based methods converge with the same rate as the theoretical lower bound.
-In particular, the OLS-SME hybrid methods offer the best of both worlds: they preserve the low estimation error characteristic of OLS while simultaneously achieving the optimal convergence rate of SME.
+As predicted by Theorems \ref{thm_minimax_lower_hard_sys_prob} and \ref{thm_lower_bound_least_square}, OLS exhibits a sub-optimal convergence rate while the SME-based methods converge with the same rate as the theoretical lower bound.
+In particular, { the hybrid methods, like OLS-SME or CLS, can} offer the best of both worlds: they preserve the low estimation error characteristic of OLS { in low-data regime} while simultaneously achieving the optimal convergence rate of SME.

-\section{conclusion}
+\section{Conclusion}